fperez/fperez.org-src/research/attic.rst

    :alt: FracLin Screenshot - Fractal Tree
    :align: center
    :width: 250
-   :figwidth: 350
+   :figwidth: 100%

-   Even a simple IFS defined by only two affine transforms can produce surprisingly complex patterns, like these 'snails'.
+   A simple IFS defined by only two affine transforms produces surprisingly rich patterns, like these 'snails'.

 Remarkably, you can still run it under Windows XP.
 I use Linux for all my work, but I have tested this in a VirtualBox XP machine (that's how these screenshots